rupakg/blog/content/posts/how-to-create-a-strapi-cms-app-to-manage-content.md

 Your application was created at /<your project path>/strapi-books-api.
 ```

-4. At the end of the Strapi app creation process, a set of documentation pointers are generated and displayed on the terminal:
+IV.
+At the end of the Strapi app creation process, a set of documentation pointers are generated and displayed on the terminal:

 ```bash
 Available commands in your project: